 The latest science clearly demonstrates that our genes are not our destiny.
 Environmental factors, including stress, grief, trauma etc impact our genes dramatically.
 If you want to be really well, get those things sorted out, get spiritually well in a relationship with God, and don’t make your life harder by getting what are usually depressing genetic results.

 I will leave this blog post here for posterity.

 There are a number of ways you can go about getting an MTHFR test.
 This article will help you work out how.
-It will also show you whether you really want to do that, or whether an alternative test is a better idea for you.
+It will also show you whether you really want to do that, or whether you don’t really need this test.
 Yes, you read that right: it may not be the best idea to get an MTHFR gene test.